-The best project managers are like axles -- they smoothly link management, clients and staff to keep projects rolling along.
-If you want to be the top candidate for a project manager job, make sure you can answer questions about your technical competence, business methodology and interpersonal skills in the job interview.
+The best project managers are like axles: They smoothly link management, clients and staff to keep projects rolling along.
+If you want to be the top candidate for a project manager job, make sure you can answer questions about your technical competence, business methodology, interpersonal skills, and behavior in the job interview.

-Here’s a project plan to get ready for your next project management interview.
+Here’s a project plan to get you ready for your next project management interview:

 Technical Skills and Methodology